jokob-sk/NetAlertX/pialert/plugins/README.md

 ## Supported data sources

-Currently only two data sources are supported:
+Currently, only 3 data sources are supported:

 - Script
 - SQL query on the PiAlert database
+- Template

-You need to set the `data_source` to either `pialert-db-query` or `python-script`:
+You need to set the `data_source` to `pialert-db-query`, `python-script`, or `template`:

 ```json
 "data_source":  "pialert-db-query"
 ```
-Any of the above datasources have to return a "table" of the exact structure as outlined above.
+Any of the above data sources have to return a "table" of the exact structure as outlined above.

 ### "data_source":  "python-script"

- If the datasource is set to `python-script` the `CMD` setting (that you specify in the `settings` array section in the `config.json`) needs to contain a executable linux command, that generates a `last_result.log` file.
+ If the `data_source` is set to `python-script` the `CMD` setting (that you specify in the `settings` array section in the `config.json`) needs to contain an executable Linux command, that generates a `last_result.log` file.
 This file needs to be stored in the same folder as the plugin.

  The content of the `last_result.log` file needs to contain the columns as defined in the "Column order and values" section above.
 The order of columns can't be changed.
 After every scan it should contain only the results from the latest scan/execution.